Hugo Boss (2015 version) then 11th Hour Racing then Guyot Environnement – Water Family then 4CAD – La Mie Câline.

 And these were pertinent choices because Hugo Boss turned out to be one of the fastest foiling IMOCAs of her generation, finishing second in the Vendée Globe just a few hours behind Armel Le Cléac’h with a broken foil, and third in the Route du Rhum despite having the race in the bag until she ran aground off Guadeloupe.

-After this Route du Rhum, it was sold to the American 11th Hour Racing Team with a view to preparing for The Ocean Race, resulting in a fourth place in the 2019 Transat Jacques Vabre.
+After this Route du Rhum, she was sold to the American 11th Hour Racing Team with a view to preparing for The Ocean Race, resulting in a fourth place in the 2019 Transat Jacques Vabre.